Just Transition

 The Land use and Agriculture Just Transition Plan will describe what the Scottish Government will do to support people to take the first steps of that journey and start to deliver the outcomes of a Just Transition.
 To do this, we need to agree a vision, a set of long-term outcomes, and shorter-term objectives to guide the work.

-Between the 6 August and 5 October, Scottish Government ran a consultation exercise on Scotland’s Land use and Agriculture Just Transition Plan.
-The consultation paper and a technical supporting document are available to view on the Scottish Government website.
+Between the 6 August and 5 October 2025, the Scottish Government ran a consultation exercise on Scotland’s Land use and Agriculture Just Transition Plan.
+The findings from this are now available and you can access the consultation responses here on the Citizen Space online platform.

 The plan team can be contacted at LAJTP@gov.scot.